Frequently Asked Questions

 How Much Does AVA Charge to Help Me?

 AVA’s fees are determined based on your unique situation and the specific services you require.
-Due to the detailed regulations established by the VA regarding fees, AVA is committed to full compliance and transparency.
-To ensure AVA provides accurate information and adheres strictly to VA guidelines, AVA prefers to discuss fees directly with you after understanding your individual needs and where you are in the claims process.
+Due to the detailed regulations established by the VA regarding fees, we are committed to full compliance and transparency.
+To ensure I provide accurate information and adhere strictly to VA guidelines, I prefer to discuss fees directly with you after understanding your individual needs and where you are in the claims process.